atomicdata-dev/atomic-server/docs/src/astro-guide/6-generating-types.md

 }
 ```

-Now lets add the subject of our ontology to the `ontologies` list.
-To get the subject go to your ontology in the browser and copy the url from the address bar or from the navigation/search bar at the bottom.
-Paste the url as string in the ontologies array like so:
+Now let's add the subject of our ontology to the `ontologies` list.
+To get the subject, go to your ontology in the browser and copy the URL from the address bar or the navigation/search bar at the bottom.
+Paste the URL as a string in the ontologies array like so:

 ```json
 "ontologies": [